 France.
 Cognac.
 Equestrian statue of François 1st.

-François 1st is enthroned at the heart of the town, in the centre of a square where his equestrian statue represents him.
+François 1st is enthroned in the heart of the town, in the centre of a square where his equestrian statue represents him.
 From the square, wide streets lead down to the Cours de la Charente.
 Along the way, we come across a number of private mansions, the remains of the Récollets convent and the church of Saint-Léger, with its sculpted portal representing the 12 signs of the zodiac and its rib-vaulted nave.

 France.
 Cognac tasting.